-AIDS.
-Although there is no cure for HIV, antiretroviral therapy (ART) reduces mortality and transmission of HIV.^[64] However, effectiveness of ART is limited due to toxicity and cost of treatment.^[65] This means there is still a need for new drugs.
+Since the first reported case in 1981, the AIDS epidemic has killed 36 million people.
+According to aid ^[64], currently 1.2 million people in the US have tested positive for HIV (human immunodeficiency virus) which causes AIDS.
+Although there is no cure for HIV, antiretroviral therapy (ART) reduces mortality and transmission of HIV. ^[65] However, effectiveness of ART is limited due to toxicity and cost of treatment. ^[66] This means there is still a need for new drugs.
 Additionally, the National Institute of Allergy and Infectious Diseases has made a systemic study of compounds that can inhibit HIV resulting in large compound datasets.
-These two facts make predicting potential new HIV drugs a frequently studied task in computational chemistry.^[49]
+These two facts make predicting potential new HIV drugs a frequently studied task in computational chemistry. ^[50]

 We use a binary classification approach to test MACCS to screen compounds based on their ability to inhibit HIV.
-The data was downloaded as processed in a Kaggle competition.^[66] This dataset was prepared by the Drug Therapeutics Program (DTP) for AIDS antiviral screening for more than 40,000 compounds.^[67] We use a graph convolutional network (GCN)^[68] implemented in Keras^[57] for molecular featurization and standard dense layers for classification based on molecular features.
-The inputs to this GCN are the molecular graphs generated with canonicalized SMILES using RDKit software.^[46] However, in the original dataset only 3.5% of the molecules were labeled HIV active.
+The data was downloaded as processed in a Kaggle competition.
+[67] This dataset was prepared by the Drug Therapeutics Program (DTP) for AIDS antiviral screening for more than 40,000 compounds.
+[68] We use a graph convolutional network (GCN) [69] implemented in Keras [58] for molecular featurization and standard dense layers for classification based on molecular features.
+The inputs to this GCN are the molecular graphs generated with canonicalized SMILES using RDKit software.
+[47] However, in the original dataset only 3.5% of the molecules were labeled HIV active.
 To address the imbalance between the labels, we used the class weighting technique.
 A 10%-10%-80% test-validation-train data split was done.
 The model gains an ROC-AUC of 0.765 after training for only 30 epochs.
-See Figure S3 for ROC curve.
-State-of-the-art performance is 0.945-0.993.^[69] For more information on this GCN architecture please refer to supplementary information.
+See Figure S3 in supporting information for ROC curve.
+State-of-the-art performance is 0.945-0.993.
+[70] For more information on this GCN architecture please refer to supporting information.

-After training, we generated counterfactual explanations as shown in Figure 5 for the given base molecule.
+After training, we generated counterfactual explanations as shown in Figure S4 for the given base molecule.
 The base molecule is HIV active.
 If the base molecule did not have the specific diamide functional group, it would not be active.
 If the phenyl diether were fluorinated, it would be not active.
 The fluorination may also be an effect on solubility.
 Additional counterfactuals are provided in the Figure S4 and reinforce the importance of the diamide group.
 This shows how chemical reasoning can now be applied to black box predictions through counterfactuals.